AdguardTeam/AdguardKnowledgeBase/01.general/07.how-ad-blocking-works/docs.en.md

 To better understand ad blocking, it's important to know the underlying principles of how filters work.

-Filter rules, which filters consist of, aren't created automatically.
+Filtering rules, which filters consist of, aren't created automatically.
 They are a product of filter maintainers' work, both professionals and volunteers.
 They use browsers' developer consoles and other tools (like AdGuard's Filtering log) to determine what rule would block a particular ad or tracker.
 This is a very simplified description of the process, as some ads are especially hard to block, require multiple rules, multiple iterations, and the use of complex syntax.

 As a rule gets added to the filter, it's not for good.
 Ads change, ways to serve the same ads on the same websites change, and so filter rules have to change too.
 Sometimes rules get obsolete, sometimes a new ad appears, sometimes a new filtering rule is needed to block the same ad.
 Filters are often maintained by a single person, but even for a team of maintainers it's impossible to constantly monitor the entire web.
 This is why many ad blockers have tools to help users easily report any filter-related issues they encounter.